nvidia-riva/tutorials/deploy-eks.md

 ## Deploying a Sample Client

 Riva provides a container with a set of pre-built sample clients to test the Riva services.
-The [clients](https://github.com/nvidia-riva/cpp-clients) are also available on GitHub for those interested in adapting them.
+The [Riva C++ clients](https://github.com/nvidia-riva/cpp-clients) and [Riva Python clients](https://github.com/nvidia-riva/python-clients) are also available on GitHub for those interested in adapting them.

 1. Create the `client-deployment.yaml` file that defines the deployment and contains the following:
     ```yaml